Waltika/CitizenX/CITIZENX-ARCHITECTURE-SUMMARY.md

 - **Notifications (Requirement 6)**: Notify users of new comments on their annotations.
 - **Pinning Service**: Implement a pinning service for Gun.js to prevent data loss and enable replication.
 - **Primary Server UI**: Add a "Set Primary Server" option in the settings menu (⚙️ icon) in `AnnotationUI.tsx`, allowing advanced users to specify their server URL, which is saved to `user_<did>/primaryServer`.
+- **Collaborative Deletion and Moderation (Requirement 14)**:
+  - Add hiding and reporting functionality for comments and annotations.
+  - Implement user opinion preferences and age verification in the settings panel.
+  - Develop truthfulness ranking with diversity weighting.
+  - Create a `ModeratorPanel.tsx` for admin voting on reported content.
+- **Real-Time Updates (Requirement 9 - Future Versions)**: Enhance `useAnnotations.ts` to rely on Gun.js subscriptions (`map().on()`) for seamless UI updates, removing the initial fetch dependency.

 ## File Structure
 - **Hooks**: